Cornerback24/Blender-NLA-Midi-Copier/README.md

     ![Overlap visual](images/overlap_visual.png)
     </details>
 * Pitch
     * Filters notes by pitch.
 For example, "Pitch > B3" will include all pitches above B3 (so C3 and higher).
-If a pitch filter is present, it will overwrite the note selected in the midi panel or in the instrument (only affects the filter group the filter is defined in).
       If the pitch is "Selected" it will match the selected pitch in the midi panel, or the pitch of the instrument note if the filter is part of an instrument.
 * Relative Start Time
     * Filters notes by their start time (time is based on the beginning of the midi file).
 For example, "Relative Start